nsg-ethz/FANcY/tofino/README.md

 #### Plotting

-You will find instructions of how to plot the [SIGCOMM eval page](../eval_sigcomm2022/README.md#running-tofino-case-study/).
+In order to get the plot out, you can move to the [sigcomm evaluation page](../eval_sigcomm2022/README.md#running-tofino-case-study/).